-Required communication Our reporting to you Terms of engagement / Our responsibilities Confirmation by the Audit Committee of acceptance of terms of engagement as written in the engagement letter signed by both parties.
-Our responsibilities are as set out in our engagement letter.
-Audit Scotland Terms of Appointment letter - audit to be undertaken in accordance with the Code of Audit Practice Planning and audit approach Annual Audit Plan Communication of the planned scope and timing of the audit, any limitations and the significant risks identified.
-Significant findings from the audit Annual Audit Plan Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Annual Audit Report Going concern Annual Audit Report Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Misstatements Annual Audit Report Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Corrected misstatements that are significant Material misstatements corrected by management Fraud Annual Audit Report Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist A discussion of any other matters related to fraud A discussion of any other matters related to fraud Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Annual Audit Report (to be issued on completion of audit work) or as occurring, if material.
-Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of
+Required communication Our reporting to you Terms of engagement / Our responsibilities Audit Scotland Terms of Confirmation by the Audit Committee of acceptance of terms of engagement as written in the engagement letter signed by both parties.
+Appointment letter - audito be undertaken in accordance with the Code Our responsibilities are as set out in our engagement letter. of Audit Practice Planning and audit approach Annual Audit Plan Communication of the planned scope and timing of the audit, any limitations and the significant risks identified.
+Significant findings from the audit Annual Audit Plan Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with Annual Audit Report management • Written representations that we are seeking ► Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Going concern Annual Audit Report Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements ► The adequacy of related disclosures in the financial statements Misstatements Annual Audit Report Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected.
+A request that any uncorrected misstatement be corrected Corrected misstatements that are significant Material misstatements corrected by management Fraud Annual Audit Report Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity , Any fraud that we have identified or information we have obtained that indicates that a fraud may exist ► A discussion of any other matters related to fraud Consideration of laws and regulations Annual Audit Report (to ► Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off be issued on completion of audit work) or as occurring, if material. ► Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of